Baby girl first Rotorua Hospital birth of the New Year - NZ Herald

-After three boys, one Rotorua whānau is delighted to welcome their first girl into the world.
+After three boys, one Rotorua whānau are delighted to welcome their first girl into the world.

 The first baby born in Rotorua Hospital for 2022 arrived at 3.46 this morning and her mum Leree Newton told the Rotorua Daily Post she brought the feeling of a now complete family.